This post may contain affiliate links. Please see my disclosure policy for details.

 Plus, we got to witness the most amazing sunset as part of our journey, watch an evening aarti at Belur Math and then return under the stars while the city lights up at night.

-It really gave the best of both worlds and was the perfect way to end my journey in Kolkata.
+It really gives you the best of both worlds and was the perfect way to end my journey in Kolkata.
 Here’s a full review of the Vivada evening cruise experience and all the reasons why you cannot miss it.

 Why you cannot miss a Ganges River Cruise in Kolkata